Drawell/go_experience/README.md

-# go_experience
+# GO lang experience
-Some samples written on go language
+Some samples written on go language.